-- Masa Variations: This recipe uses masa made from masa harina flour.
+- Masa variations: This recipe uses masa made from masa harina flour.
 If you can find fresh masa, definitely use that instead.
 The flavor and texture will be better.
 A variety of ingredients can be added to the masa do give it more flavor.
 Substitute milk for some or all of the chicken stock.
 Add some chopped, cooked bacon, along with its fat.
 Add a cup or two of mashed potatoes to the dough.
-Mix in some chopped and sautéed onions, garlic or chile peppers.
+Mix in some chopped and sauteed onions, garlic or chile peppers.

-- Meat Variations: Use chicken instead of pork.
+- Meat variations: Use chicken instead of pork.
 For more flavor, season the meat with some sour orange juice, ground achiote or paprika, cumin and minced garlic.

-- Filling Variations: Many recipes call for adding a few green olives and raisins or prunes to the filling.
+- Filling variations: Many recipes call for adding a few green olives and raisins or prunes to the filling.
 Other ingredients sometimes added are capers, sliced hot chiles and even pickles.

-- Vegetarian Nacatamales: eliminate meat, use butter, shortening or vegetable oil instead of lard and water or milk instead of chicken stock.
+- Vegetarian nacatamales: Eliminate meat, use butter, shortening or vegetable oil instead of lard and water or milk instead of chicken stock.
 You won't find many Nicaraguans who will even touch this version.

 - Wrapping: Banana leaves can be found in the frozen section of many Latino and Asian markets.
 If they aren't available in your area, you can use a double layer of aluminum foil alone.
 You won't get the extra flavor the banana leaves add though.
 In Central America, nacatamales are usually wrapped in banana leaves alone and tied like a package with twine or the spines from the banana leaves.

-- Sour Orange Substitute: If you can't find sour orange (naranja agria) juice, substitute the juice of 1 orange and 2 limes.
+- Sour orange substitute: If you can't find sour orange (naranja agria) juice, substitute the juice of 1 orange and 2 limes.